Tritlo/duckdb-haskell/duckdb-simple/README.md

 `duckdb-simple` provides a high-level Haskell interface to DuckDB inspired by the ergonomics of [`sqlite-simple`](https://hackage.haskell.org/package/sqlite-simple).
-It builds on the low-level bindings exposed by [`duckdb-ffi`](../duckdb-ffi) and provides a small, focused API for opening connections, running queries, binding parameters, and decoding typed results.
+It builds on the low-level bindings exposed by [`duckdb-ffi`](../duckdb-ffi) and provides a focused API for opening connections, running queries, binding parameters, and decoding typed results—including the full set of DuckDB scalar types (signed/unsigned integers, decimals, hugeints, intervals, precise and timezone-aware temporals, blobs, enums, bit strings, and bignums).

 ## Getting Started